 Many companies get hung up on expanding their social reach to more followers.
 The more important goal is that your followers become loyal, interact with your brand, and respond to your CTAs.

-Most marketing dashboards include a social media metric that displays traffic from month-to-month or week-to-week.
+Most digital marketing dashboards include a social media metric that displays traffic from month-to-month or week-to-week.
 When you see a bump in traffic or views, analyze what you did differently that week.
 What types of messages receive more traffic?
 What topics are popular?
 Keep track of this information, and use it to improve your social media strategy.

 3. CTA – ClickThrough Rates